albetnov/content/blogs/rent-n-go-part-1.md

 ---
 title: Rent N Go (Part 1)
 description: Rent N Go.
 The second iteration of our Expo App.
-Rent-N-Go offers a variety of services for car rental specific.
+Rent-N-Go offers a variety of services for car rental.
 It features Car Rental, Driver, and Tour.
-This blog is about the creation of Rent-N-Go, why Car Rental, how we build it, why it uses Go, and many more.
+This blog is about the creation of Rent-N-Go, why Car Rental, how we build it, why it uses Go and many more.
 categories: [3]
-collections: [2]
+collections: [2, 3]
 created_at: 2024-04-20
 updated_at: false
 archived: false